 Don't be dismayed if the color doesn't change immediately as this requires patience and months to occur.
 Note that some varieties resist color-change, which includes white hydrangeas that tend to remain white regardless of their soil condition.

 Pruning hydrangeas range from minimal to no pruning at all.
 Most hydrangea owners shy away from trimming their hydrangeas because of their lovely blooms, but having too many flowers can cause the whole plant to flop and lose its shape.
 Remember that there are also different types of hydrangeas, so their pruning methods vary from each other.
-To keep yourself guided, make sure to follow the right pruning tips that works best for your hydrangea.
+To keep yourself guided, make sure to follow the right tips on how to prune hydrangeas.

-Bypass pruners work best with hydrangeas, so invest in a pair of pruners that are sharp like the PrecisionPRO pruning shears, giving you the clean and precise cuts you need to keep your shrubs healthy and blooming.
+Bypass pruners work best with hydrangeas, so invest in a pair of pruners that are sharp, giving you the clean and precise cuts you need to keep your shrubs healthy and blooming.

 To propagate your hydrangea, take a cutting that is 5-6 inches long from a branch of the hydrangea shrub, transferring it on a separate pot.
 This step is not required, but if you want to add more of these attractive flowers to your garden, you can choose to propagate since these shrubs rarely produce seeds to plant.
 It will take around 4 weeks for the roots to grow and mature.
 While in propagation, keep the hydrangea out of direct sunlight so it doesn't dry out and lose its moisture.